 Jersey Creek Park ( Between N 5th & N 18th St. on Parallel Pkwy)

-What makes it unique: Jersey Creek Park Project is just one of the parks and trail projects included in the Healthy Communities Corridor of Kansas City, KS, which promotes a safe and usable parks system for the community.
-Another project in this initiative includes the Armourdale Hike & Bike Route Island View Loop
+Jersey Creek Park is part of the Healthy Communities Corridor in Kansas City, KS, a citywide effort to expand safe and accessible parks and trail connections, including the Armourdale Hike & Bike Route Island View Loop.

 Big Eleven Lake